stitchdata/docs/_integration-schemas/3plcentral/customers.md

   - name: "company_info"
     type: "object"
+    description: |
+      Details about the company associated with the customer.

+      When identifying an existing contact, the lookup order is:

+      1. `id`
+      2. `code`, if no other fields are present
+      3. All fields except `id`

-    description: "When identifying an existing contact, the lookup order is: 1) id, 2) code if no other fields present, 3) all fields (except `id`).
-If `contact_id` is not specified and other fields do not match an existing contact for the relevant customer, a new contact is created."
+      If `contact_id` is not specified and other fields do not match an existing contact for the relevant customer, a new contact is created.
     subattributes:
       - name: "address1"
         type: "string"